MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

  |ROWS|Out|Int32|returnedSize|

  11. Click OK.
 The warning sign will disappear.
  The list of users will be stored in the usersTable variable.
 As SAP will not return a complete list of users in one single response, we need to implement pagination and call this function several times while switching pages.
-Then for every user imported we will need to get that user's details by making a separate call.
+Then for every user imported you need to get that user's details by making a separate call.
  That means that for a landscape with 1000 users and a page size of 200, Web Service connector will make 5 calls to retrieve a list of users and 1000 individual calls to retrieve users' details.
  To improve performance ask you SAP team to develop a custom BAPI program that will list all uses with their properties to avoid the need of making 1000 individual calls and expose that BAPI function over SOAP WS endpoint.
  12. From the Toolbox drag and drop IF activity inside your DoWhile activity after WebServiceCall activity.
 Specify this condition to check for non-empty response and an absense of errors: ```IsNothing(getListRetTable.item) OrElse getListRetTable.item.Count(Function(errItem) errItem.TYPE.Equals("E") = True) = 0```